Darkhogg/polyethylene/README.md

 ### Factory Methods

-All of these functions are in the `Poly` object top-level obtained by requiring `polyethilene`, and will return an `Iterable` object.
+All of these functions are in the `Poly` object top-level obtained by requiring `polyethylene`, and will return an `Iterable` object.